History of the United Kingdom: War in Afghanistan and Iraq

-The 2008 economic crisis
+2008 economic crisis

-In the wake of the global economic crisis of 2008, the United Kingdom economy contracted, experiencing negative economic growth throughout 2009.
-The announcement in November 2008 that the economy had shrunk for the first time since late 1992 brought an end to 16 years of continuous economic growth.
-Causes included an end to the easy credit of the preceding years, reduction in consumption and substantial depreciation of sterling (which fell 25% against the euro between January 2008 and January 2009), leading to increased import costs, notably of oil.
+In the wake of the Great Recession, the economy contracted.
+The announcement in 2008 that the economy had shrunk for the first time since 1992, ended 16 years of continuous growth.
+Causes included an end to the easy credit, reduction in consumption and substantial depreciation of sterling (which fell 25% against the euro between January 2008 and January 2009), leading to increased import costs, notably of oil.

 On 8 October 2008, the British Government announced a bank rescue package of around £500 billion ($850 billion at the time).
-The plan comprised three parts.: £200 billion to be made available to the banks in the Bank of England's Special Liquidity Scheme; the Government was to increase the banks' market capitalization, through the Bank Recapitalization Fund, with an initial £25 billion and another £25 billion to be provided if needed; and the Government was to temporarily underwrite any eligible lending between British banks up to around £250 billion.
-With the UK officially coming out of recession in the fourth quarter of 2009—ending six consecutive quarters of economic decline—the Bank of England decided against further quantitative easing.
+The plan comprised three parts: £200 billion to be made available to the banks in the Bank of England's Special Liquidity Scheme; the Government increased the banks' market capitalisation, with an initial £25 billion; and the Government underwrote any eligible lending between British banks up to around £250 billion.
+With the UK coming out of recession in the fourth quarter of 2009—ending six consecutive quarters of economic decline—the Bank of England decided against further quantitative easing.

+Scottish independence

+Following the 2007 Scottish Parliament election, the pro-independence Scottish National Party (SNP) won their first victory.
+They formed a minority government with plans to hold a referendum before 2011 to seek a mandate "to negotiate with the Government of the United Kingdom to achieve independence for Scotland."
+Unionist parties responded by establishing the Calman Commission to examine further devolution of powers.
+Responding to the findings of the review, the UK government issued a white paper in 2009, on new powers that would be devolved to the Scottish Government, notably on how it can raise tax.
+These proposals would ultimately form the basis of the Scotland Act 2012.

+The 2011 election saw a decisive victory for the SNP which was able to form a majority government intent on delivering a referendum on independence.
+Prime Minister David Cameron guaranteed the UK government would not put any legal or political obstacles in the way of such a referendum.
+On 18 September 2014, a referendum was held in Scotland on whether to leave the UK.
+The three UK-wide political parties—Labour, Conservative and Liberal Democrats—campaigned together as part of the Better Together campaign while the pro-independence Scottish National Party was the main force in the Yes Scotland campaign.
+Days before the vote, with the opinion polls closing, the three Better Together party leaders issued 'The Vow', a promise of more powers for Scotland in the event of a No vote.
+The referendum resulted in Scotland voting by 55% to 45% to remain part of the UK.
+First Minister of Scotland Alex Salmond resigned, succeeded by Nicola Sturgeon.
+Advocating for a second referendum, she would lead the SNP to victory in the 2016 and 2021 elections.